 - Fold down another 0.5”(12.7mm) and press all around again.

 - Remove the free arm of sewing machine and sew 1/8” (3mm) from edge of drawstring casing, around entire bag.

 - Insert double drawstring cords into drawstring casing, tie a knot at the ends and you are done.

-The AD-FREE, PRINTER-FRIENDLY PDF version of this sewing tutorial with all the step-by-step photos is available IN OUR SHOP.
+The AD-FREE, PRINTER-FRIENDLY PDF version of this sewing tutorial with all the step-by-step photos is available IN OUR ETSY SHOP.
 Additionally, you will receive the PDF Pattern of all the drawstring bags in 4 sizes.
 Simply print and use!
 BONUS: Receive the COLOR BLOCK PATTERNS (size M and L) with your purchase so you can use a different fabric to make the drawstring casing.
 Print a copy today to keep next to your sewing machine for easy reference.

 Ready for more?
 Check out these Fun Sewing Projects:

 This fully lined tote bag is all you need on the go.

 The Japanese knot bag is a super chic accessory.